dabit3/dynamodb-documentclient-cheat-sheet/README.md

 npm install aws-sdk
 ```

-2. In the function, import the SDK and create a new DynamoDB document client with a set of configuration options.
+2. Import the SDK and create a new DynamoDB document client with a set of configuration options.

 ```javascript